duncan-clark/network_causal_inference/README.md

 This is the software and data used for the paper:

-[Causal Inference over Stochastic Networks](https://arxiv.org/abs/2106.14145), by Duncan A. Clark and Mark S. Handcock.
+[Causal Inference over Stochastic Networks](https://doi.org/10.1093/jrsssa/qnae001), by Duncan A. Clark and Mark S. Handcock.

-It has been submitted to the *Journal of the Royal Statistical Society*, Series A.
+It is to appear in the *Journal of the Royal Statistical Society*, Series A.

 ## Summary